 Darren J. Lee, PhD

-- B.S. in Genetics, University of California, Davis, CA
+- BS: Genetics, University of California, Davis, CA

-- Ph.D. in Genetics, University of New Hampshire, Durham, NH
+- PhD: Genetics, University of New Hampshire, Durham, NH

-- My focus is how these Treg cells function to suppress inflammation, the intracellular signaling pathway that occur in the suppressor APC upon MC5r stimulation, and to determine if MC5r or A2Ar stimulation is effective in the promotion of regulatory activity in uveitis patients.
+Dr. Lee’s focus is on how these Treg cells function to suppress inflammation, the intracellular signaling pathway that occurs in the suppressor APC upon MC5r stimulation, and to determine if MC5r or A2Ar stimulation is effective in the promotion of regulatory activity in uveitis patients.